-It is sometimes difficult to understand how tennis racket weight and balance work, so I will explain it easily using charts and images.
+Understanding how tennis racket weight and balance work is sometimes difficult, so I will explain it easily using charts and images.
 You can read how to choose a tennis racket if you are new to tennis and do not know anything about it.

 If you understand this, you can easily evaluate tennis rackets and buy a good racket based on its specifications.
-My explanation will help you detect the best things about these rackets and how you should use them.
+My explanation will help you detect the best things about these rackets and how to use them.

 The weight and balance of tennis rackets are the things that determine the specs of the racket as well as judging your abilities and skills.